oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

   access token request may succeed if an additional authorization grant is presented.

+Additionally, the response MAY contain an `auth_session` parameter which the client is expected to include on a subsequent request to the authorization challenge endpoint.

 "auth_session":
 :    OPTIONAL.
 The optional auth session value allows the authorization server to
      associate subsequent requests by this client with an ongoing